zbraiterman/security-community/httpitfalls.md

 ## For End Users

-Example:  An account login on a website is an example of an HTTP request using the [POST method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
+Example:  An account login on a website is an example of a request using the [HTTP POST method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).

 ![Juice Shop Login Form](/juice-shop-login.png)